prokushev/som-delphi/README.txt

 have stars, and C++ style has.
 There is also somstars for generating C headers with stars.
 They can't mix for obvious reasons.
 C samples use CORBA style only. newemit code assumes stars mode only.
-Delphi bindings are maid after CORBA style starless headers, so newemit output was reinterpreted in mind.
+Delphi bindings are made after CORBA style starless headers, so newemit output was reinterpreted in mind.